-Manufacturers Life entered into an amended and restated trust indenture dated November 18, 2011 with BNY Trust Company of Canada ("BNY Mellon Trust") (amending and restating an indenture dated November 8, 2002) (the "Manufacturers Life Trust Indenture") setting out the terms of debentures that may be issued by Manufacturers Life under a prospectus supplement to a short form base shelf prospectus, as filed with applicable securities regulators from time to time.
-Manufacturers Life has entered into supplemental indentures to the Manufacturers Life Trust Indenture with BNY Mellon Trust dated November 18, 2011, February 17, 2012, February 25, 2013, November 29, 2013, February 21, 2014, December 1, 2014, March 10, 2015, June 1, 2015 and November 20, 2015 setting out the terms of fixed/floating subordinated debentures that were issued by Manufacturers Life.
+Manufacturers Life entered into an amended and restated trust indenture dated November 18, 2011 with BNY Mellon Trust (amending and restating an indenture dated November 8, 2002) (the "Manufacturers Life Trust Indenture") setting out the terms of debentures that may be issued by Manufacturers Life.
+Manufacturers Life has entered into supplemental indentures to the Manufacturers Life Trust Indenture with BNY Mellon Trust dated February 17, 2012, February 25, 2013, November 29, 2013, February 21, 2014, December 1, 2014, March 10, 2015, June 1, 2015 and November 20, 2015 setting out the terms of fixed/floating subordinated debentures that were issued by Manufacturers Life.